CSS Tricks for Better SEO

 Google still needs to be assisted in finding and assessing a website’s worth to such an extent that it can break the user experience altogether.

-Google spiders are like little children, you really have to assist them to find stuff and understand it.
+Google bots are like animals, you really have to assist them to find things.

 There are other search engines of course but they struggle even more so to keep it simple I will concentrate on Google, which is the by far dominant search engine in most of the western markets.

-On a side note: “Trick” sounds like “black hat SEO” or cheating search engines.
-Well, take a look at them yourself and tell me whether I’m cheating or whether Google is making web development a pain in the back.
+On a side note: “trick” sounds like “black hat SEO” or cheating search engines.
+Well, take a look at the trciks yourself and tell me whether I’m cheating or whether Google is making web development a pain in the back.
 CSS tricks are not the same as old school SEO tricks.

 OK, then.
-Let me present to the top 7 CSS tricks for better SEO in no particular order:
+Let me present to the CSS tricks for better SEO in no particular order:

 1. CSS Pagination